Terrier-Tech/clypboard-wiki/Scripting:-Ruby-Quick-Reference.md

 foo = :bar # this is a symbol
 foo.to_s # convert a symbol to a string
 # 'bar'
-'bar'.so_sym # convert a symbol to a string
+'bar'.to_sym # convert a symbol to a string
 # :bar
 ```